dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 ## Creating a component library (command line)

-We're going to create a new project using the **dotnet** cli in this step since the Blazor Class Library project doesn't yet show up in Visual Studio.
+We're going to create a new project using the **dotnet** cli in this step since the Razor Class Library template in Visual Studio does not yet have all of the settings we want.

 To make a new project using **dotnet** run the following commands from the directory where your solution file exists.

 ```
-dotnet new -i Microsoft.AspNetCore.Blazor.Templates::3.0.0-preview6.19304.11
-dotnet new blazorlib -o BlazingComponents
+dotnet new razorclasslib -o BlazingComponents --support-pages-and-views false
 dotnet sln add BlazingComponents
 ```

 This should create a new project called `BlazingComponents` and add it to the solution file.
-There currently is not a dedicated Blazor Class Libary template, so we'll modify this one in the next step.
+This is the same template used to create libraries of standlone Razor Pages - but with an option to use default settings for Blazor and components.

 ## Understanding the library project